borntofrappe/react-practice/nextjs-tutorial/README.md

   </Head>;
   ```

-- `export default function Home` provides the structure of the page, the markup by returning jsx syntax
+- `export default function Home` returns jsx syntax to provide the structure of the page

-- to change the appearance of the HTML elements CSS is included in a particular format
+- style can be updated with a `<style>` tag and a flag of `jsx`

   ```jsx
   <style jsx>